citp/privacy-policy-historical/q/qw/qwe/qwest.com.md

 **Children's use of CenturyLink's Internet services.** We understand that children may use our Internet services.
 We urge you to pay attention to what your children are doing on the Internet and what sites they are visiting.
 For more information about online safety, please visit [OnGuardOnline.gov](http://www.onguardonline.gov/), the Federal Trade Commission's resource for Internet safety.

-### When you subscribe to CenturyLink's PRISM television service
+### When you subscribe to CenturyLink's Prism television service

-When we provide you television service over our broadband network, we obtain and use information as outlined above under General Practices.
-We also obtain and retain information programming watched, recorded or accessed through your account, and times at which you turn on and off the television set-top box through which this service is provided.
-We may use this information for billing customers, paying those who provide the content we deliver, product planning, offering viewing recommendations and to understand the network capacity needed to deliver this service.
+When we provide you television service, we obtain and use information as outlined above under General Practices.
+We also obtain and retain information about programming watched, recorded or accessed through your account, and times at which you turn on and off the television set-top box through which this service is provided.
+Additionally, when you receive service via your mobile device through the Prism TV APP, we may also periodically collect and use technical data and related information, such as technical information about your device, system and application (APP) software and peripherals, to facilitate the provision of software updates, product support, and other services related to the Prism TV APP.
+Information collected may also be used for billing customers, paying those who provide the content we deliver, product planning, developing or offering viewing recommendations and to understand the network capacity needed to deliver service.

-For information on our other cable offerings, visit [CenturyLink Choice™ TV](http://qwest.centurylink.com/privacy/choice_privacy.html) and [CenturyTel TeleVideo and Teleview](https://web.archive.org/static/PDF/AboutUs/Legal/CTL_TeleVideoTeleviewSubscriberPrivacyNotice.pdf).
+For information on our other cable offerings, visit [CenturyLink Choice™ TV](http://qc.centurylink.com/privacy/choice_privacy.html) and [CenturyTel TeleVideo and Teleview](https://web.archive.org/static/PDF/AboutUs/Legal/CTL_TeleVideoTeleviewSubscriberPrivacyNotice.pdf).

 ### When we provide you alarm monitoring services